damn/core.component/README.md

 ## Example

-There are only 2 macros: `defsystem` and `extend-component`.
+There are only 2 macros: `defsystem` and `defcomponent`.
 Systems can be applied with `apply-sys` or `apply-sys!` for systems without and with side-effects.

 There is also a convenience macro `defsystems` for defining one pure and one system with side effects and `apply-systems!` for applying them both to an atom reference of an entity.